Mavuso Msimang: Post-apartheid career

-Msimang moved back to South Africa after the end of apartheid with his family in 1993–1994, initially to Durban, where he worked as a business consultant, before being appointed executive director of South African Tourism.
+Msimang moved back to South Africa after the end of apartheid with his family in 1993–1994, initially to Durban, where he worked as a business consultant and CEO of the Umthombo Pride Trust, before being appointed executive director of South African Tourism.
 He became CEO of South African National Parks in 1997, which had begun a major re-conceptualisation from 1994.

 He was CEO at the State Information Technology Agency from October 2003 and 2007, before being appointed Director-General of the Department of Home Affairs in 2007.
 He retired from this role in 2010.

 Msimang was one of the founders of African Parks Network, and is as of 2021 Emeritus Board Member.
-He has been a member of the World Wildlife Fund South Africa Board since February 2011, and as of 2021 and chairs the Social Ethics and Transformation Committee as well as sitting on the Board’s Remuneration and Human Resources and Nomination Committees.
+He has been a member of the World Wildlife Fund South Africa Board since February 2011, and as of 2021 and chairs the Social Ethics and Transformation Committee as well as sitting on the Board's Remuneration and Human Resources and Nomination Committees.

-As of November 2021, he is a member of the National Executive Committee of the ANC.
-In the wake of diminished support for the ANC in the 2021 municipal elections, he has been critical of the factional politics within the party.
+In the wake of diminished support for the ANC in the 2021 municipal elections, he has been critical of the factional politics within the party, in his capacity as a member of the ANC National Executive Committee.
+He did not stand for re-election to the NEC at the party's 55th National Conference in 2022.

+During the third national conference of the African National Congress Veterans' League held in July 2023, Msimang was elected unopposed as deputy president of the league.

+Msimang resigned from the ANC in December 2023, citing endemic corruption and its consequences for the country, especially the poor.
+A week later it was reported that he had withdrawn his resignation after discussions with the Secretary General of the ANC, Fikile Mbalula.

+Controversies

+Msimang was accused of misappropriating funds from the Umthombo Pride Trust where he was CEO between 1993 and 1994.
+These claims were never proven and he blamed dismissed employees for the allegations.

+In 2007 while CEO of SITA Msimang was accused of sexual harassment.
+Charges were filed but later withdrawn.
+He blamed the media for circulating the allegations without getting his side of the story.
+One of his daughters, Sisonke Msimang, herself a women’s rights activist, wrote a piece defending her father from the allegations and criticising the media and feminists for their reactions, saying that she was "saddened, but not surprised" by the latter.
+She also stated that the accuser was one of her former colleagues.

+Personal life

+Msimang has three daughters, including writer Sisonke Msimang.